Algovate/Quanta/docs/logging-guide.md

-# Logging Guide (Lite Mode)
+# Logging Guide

-Quanta uses a simplified, non-tiered logging system focused on reliability, clean CLI behavior, and easy log access.
+Quanta uses a simplified logging system focused on reliability, clean CLI behavior, and easy log access.

 - Text logs are captured to daily-rotated JSONL files in `logs/text/`.
 - Set `LOG_DIR` to override the directory.
 Defaults to `./logs/text`.
-- Tiered storage (L0/L1/L2/L3), snapshots, aggregated errors, and metrics persistence are removed.
 - Manage logs with `quanta log` commands: `view`, `clean`, `list`, `stats`, and `export`.

 ---